Awards & Honors

 The price is currently not advertised.

-The 2022 PhD Award from the GDCh Division of Sustainable Chemistry , donated by Evonik, was awarded to Dr. Joel B. Mensah and Dr. Ruth D. Rittinghaus on December 1, 2022 on the occasion of the "Sustainable Chemistry Online Symposium 2022".
+The 2022 PhD Award of the GDCh Division of Sustainable Chemistry, sponsored by Evonik, was awarded to Dr. Joel B. Mensah and Dr. Ruth D. Rittinghaus on December 1, 2022, on the occasion of the "Sustainable Chemistry Online Symposium 2022".

-Dr. Joel B. Mensah: awarded in recognition of his dissertation entitled “Chemo-Catalytic and Electrochemical Deoxygenation of Bio-Derivable 3-Hydroxydecanoic Acid – Production of Drop-In Fuels and Fine Chemicals”. " Dr. Mensah's doctorate demonstrates in a special way the interdisciplinary development of new value chains for sustainable fuels and fine chemicals based on biomass.
+Dr. Joel B. Mensah: awarded in recognition of his dissertation entitled "Chemo-Catalytic and Electrochemical Deoxygenation of Bio-Derivable 3-Hydroxydecanoic Acid - Production of Drop-In Fuels and Fine Chemicals". " Dr. Mensah's doctorate demonstrates in a special way the interdisciplinary development of new value chains for sustainable fuels and fine chemicals based on biomass.
 The focus was on the conversion of biotechnologically efficiently accessible 3-hydroxy fatty acid esters (HAAs).
-Mr. Mensah succeeded in developing both an efficient chemocatalytic as well as to demonstrate a direct electrochemical process to selectively produce either pure hydrocarbons, secondary alcohols or an oxygenate mixture starting from 3-HDS.
+Mr. Mensah succeeded in demonstrating both an efficient chemocatalytic and a direct electrochemical process to selectively produce either pure hydrocarbons, secondary alcohols or an oxygenate mixture starting from 3-HDS.
 The work impressively builds a bridge from biotechnology via chemo- and electrocatalysis to internal combustion engines along the entire value chain."

-Dr. Ruth Rittinghaus: awarded in recognition of her dissertation entitled “Iron Guanidine Complexes as Polymerization Catalysts for ROP and ATRP”. " As part of her dissertation, Dr. Rittinghaus dealt with biocompatible catalysts for the ring-opening polymerization of renewable lactones to produce bioplastics.
-In doing so, she not only managed to beat the previous industrial, toxic standard in terms of polymerization speed.
-Dr. Rittinghaus also demonstrated very successfully through copolymerization experiments, that her iron-guanidine catalysts both catalyze multimechanistic polymerizations and precisely control the microarchitecture of the resulting copolymers.
-She thus shows that intelligent catalyst design opens up completely new paths for sustainable polymer chemistry and will enable tailor-made bioplastics to new fields of application.
+Dr. Ruth Rittinghaus: awarded in recognition of her dissertation entitled "Iron Guanidine Complexes as Polymerization Catalysts for ROP and ATRP". " Dr. Rittinghaus's dissertation focused on biocompatible catalysts for the ring-opening polymerization of renewable lactones to produce bioplastics.
+She not only succeeded in beating the previous industrial, toxic standard in terms of polymerization speed.
+Dr. Rittinghaus also demonstrated very successfully through copolymerization experiments that her iron-guanidine catalysts both catalyze multimechanistic polymerizations and precisely control the microarchitecture of the resulting copolymers.
+She thus shows that intelligent catalyst design opens up completely new avenues for sustainable polymer chemistry and will enable new fields of application for tailor-made bioplastics.
 She has already published four publications in high-ranking journals as first author."

 PhD Award for sustainable chemistry 2020